Coach Core comes to Derbyshire

 Potential cost for employers

-Estimated cost is circa £5,000 (more details of this will be provided at the employers event) however there may be avenues to find financial support to partially offset this.
+Estimated cost is circa £5,000, however there may be avenues to find financial support to partially offset this.